MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-cases.md

 ### Case overview

 The **Case overview** tab summarizes the alert activity and risk level history for the case.
 The **Alerts** widget shows the policy matches for the case, including the status of the alert, the alert risk severity, and when the alert was detected.
 The **Risk level history** chart displays the user risk level over the last 30 days.
-The line chart allows analysts and investigators to quick see the trend in overall user risk over time.
-The **risk activity content** widget summarizes the types of data and content contained in alerts added to the case.
-This gives an all-up view of the entire data and content set at risk in the case.
+The line chart allows analysts and investigators to quickly see the trend in overall user risk over time.
+The **Risk activity content** widget summarizes the types of data and content contained in alerts added to the case.
+This widget gives an all-up view of the entire data and content set at risk in the case.

 The **Case details** pane is available on all case management tabs and summarizes the case details for risk analysts and investigators.
 It includes the following areas: